juferafo/UDE-data-lake/README.md

 }
 ```

-For convenience and since this project is focused on cloud technologies the above datasets are placed in the below mentioned S3 buckets.
-However, it is also possible to employ the `./data` file if we want to retrieve the source data from local.
+For convenience the above datasets are placed in the S3 buckets showen below.
+However, it is also possible to employ the `./data` file if we want to work with this data from local.

-* Song data: `s3://udacity-dend/song_data`
+* Song data bucket: `s3://udacity-dend/song_data`
-* Log data: `s3://udacity-dend/log_data`
+* Log data bucket: `s3://udacity-dend/log_data`

 ## Extract-Transform-Load (ETL) pipeline

-We are going to make of of an ETL pipeline to process the song and log data.
-The term ETL reffers to a series of steps applied on the raw datasets: Extract Transform and Load.
-This procedure is a common practice in the Data Engineering community.
-There are a myriad of packages that can be used to program the ETL logic.
-We are going to use [Python](https://www.python.org/download/releases/3.0/) as a programming language and [Apache Spark](https://spark.apache.org/) to benefit from the data management efficiency, parallelization and easy of use of this framework.

-Below we will describe in details the optional AWS resources needed to test this repository, the Data Lake structure and an overview of the ETL pipeline.
+We are going to make use of an ETL pipeline to process and ingest the song and log data into the Data Lake.
+ETLs are widely used in the Data Engineering community ant it reffers to a series of steps (Extract, Transform and Load) applied on the raw data.
+We are going to use [Python](https://www.python.org/download/releases/3.0/) as a programming language and [Apache Spark](https://spark.apache.org/) to benefit from the data management efficiency, task parallelization and easy of use.
+We must keep in mind that there are a myriad of packages that can be used to implement the ETL like, for example, [Apache Beam](https://beam.apache.org/) or [Apache Hadoop](http://hadoop.apache.org/).
+Below we describe the AWS resources needed to test this repository, the Data Lake structure and an overview of the ETL pipeline.

 ### Data Lake structure

-Our Data Lake will contain the song and log data organized in a [normalized form](https://en.wikipedia.org/wiki/Database_normalization) structure with the shape of a [star-schema](https://www.guru99.com/star-snowflake-data-warehousing.html).
-The star-schemas are characterized for a fact table that is connected to the dimension tables via foreign keys.
-The fact table contains data related to measurements, metrics or other core aspects of a business process.
-In our case, this will be the songs played by the users in a particular session.
-On the other hand, the dimension tables are used to add descriptive information like, for example, the song, artist or user details.
+The Data Lake will accomodate the song and log data organized in [normalized form](https://en.wikipedia.org/wiki/Database_normalization) with the shape of a [star-schema](https://www.guru99.com/star-snowflake-data-warehousing.html).
+The star-schemas have a characteristic structure modeled by a single fact table that is connected to the dimension tables via foreign keys.
+While the fact table contains data related to measurements, metrics or other core aspects of a business process, the dimension tables are used to add descriptive data.
+In our case the fact table will include data of the songs played by the users during a particular session and the dimension tables will provide additional details on the song, the artist and user details, for example.
+Below you can find the schema of the fact and dimension tables.

 ##### `songplays` fact table